ethanbennett/rails_engine/README.md

 ```
 rake import_files
 ```
-This will download and create all the objects into your database.
+This will download and create all the objects into your database (This will take awhile to complete).
 ```
 rails s
 ```